microsoft/PowerPlatformConnectors/certified-connectors/Tribal/README.md

 ## Prerequisites
 1. Sign in to create a connection using your Tribal account to define the following:
-- Environment such as pre-production or production.
+- Environment such as Live, Test or Development.
 - Region such as APAC or EMEA.
 - Edge Tenant ID as supplied by Tribal.
 - Service Name such as Admissions.